 Safer airway management can save more than just the patient’s life.
 When you treat COVID patients, you become a potential point of contamination and contagion, so diligent hygiene and attention to safety may save everyone with whom you come into contact.
 These strategies can help:

 - Properly dispose of and store your equipment.
 All it takes to transmit the infection is for a piece of clean equipment to be sneezed on or come into contact with contaminated equipment.
-Do not store equipment in open or shared spaces and never set aside contaminated equipment to sterilize “later,” because amid a pandemic, later may never come.
+Do not store equipment in open or shared spaces, and never set aside contaminated equipment to sterilize “later,” because amid a pandemic, later may never come.

 - Always wear gloves, changing gloves between patients and after touching any surface that might be contaminated.

-- Wear full personal protective equipment correctly and at all times during treatment of potential COVID patients.
+- Wear full personal protective equipment correctly and at all times during the treatment of potential COVID patients.

 - Encourage colleagues to practice appropriate safety measures.
 A culture of accountability keeps everyone safe.

 COVID patients can decline quickly, transitioning from alert consciousness to severe hypoxia without warning.
 Portable emergency suction helps you tend to them wherever you find them.
-This is increasingly important as ICUs and emergency departments fill and overflow.
+This is increasingly important when ICUs and emergency departments fill and overflow.
 For help choosing the right portable suction machine for use during this crisis and beyond, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.